How times have changed. The difference between now and then changes drastically every decade.

 One evening a grandson was talking to his grandfather about current events.
 The grandson asked his grandfather what he thought about the school shootings, the computer age, and just things in general.

 The granddad replied, “Well, let me think a minute, I was born before television, penicillin, polio shots, frozen foods, Xerox, contact lenses, Frisbees, and the pill.”

-There was no radar, credit cards, laser beams or ballpoint pens.
-Man had not invented pantyhose, air conditioners, dishwashers, clothes dryers, and the clothes were hung out to dry in the fresh air and man hadn’t yet walked on the moon.
+There was no radar, credit cards, laser beams, or ballpoint pens.
+Mankind had not invented pantyhose, air conditioners, dishwashers, clothes dryers, and the clothes were hung out to dry in the fresh air and man hadn’t yet walked on the moon.

 Your grandmother and I got married first-and then lived together.
 Every family had a father and a mother.

 Until I was 25, I called every man older than I, ‘Sir’-and after I turned 25, I still called policemen and every man with a title, ‘Sir.’

 We were before gay-rights, computer dating, dual careers, daycare centers, and group therapy.

 The Ten Commandments, good judgment, and common sense governed our lives.
 We were taught to know the difference between right and wrong and to stand up for our actions.